Nine Steps to Rediscovering The Buddha In You

 This is a state of absolute Samadhi.
-At this stage, the egoless ego emerges.
-Although reflections of one’s lifetime, the habitual way of thinking dissolves and both the reflected and the reflecting are swept away.
+At this stage, the egoless ego emerges although certain vestiges of mood remain, typically reflections of one’s lifetime.
+However, the habitual way of thinking is swept away and both the reflected and the reflecting are swept away.

 9. Returning to the source

 What stage of consciousness are you in?
 Are you still taming the Ox, riding the Ox or have you lost the beast?
-To raise your conscious awareness and develop your powers of intuition, join Master Mind Content for online meditation classes.
+Leave a comment in the field below and let us know.